SABC 3: Series

-SABC3 used to license and produce local versions of international series like NBC's The Apprentice, BBC's The Weakest Link and Bravo's Top Chef.
+SABC 3 used to license and produce local versions of international series like The Apprentice, The Weakest Link, and Top Chef.
 The South African adaptions of The Apprentice and The Weakest Link have been off air and out of production for longer than 10 years.

 In 2017, Hlaudi Motsoeneng who was then COO of the SABC, decreed that SABC TV stations should broadcast 90% local content.
 The decree turned out to be unsuccessful, as the local productions were the least watched on the channel.
 After some time, their flagship international series returned, such as Survivor and The Amazing Race.
 The channel currently has reality series such as Judge Faith, Ready for Love and Christina Milian:Turned up.
 The channel also offers nature documentaries from National Geographic and BBC Earth.

+In March 2024, SABC 3 announced a partnership with BBC Studios, under which it would broadcast a nightly block on weeknights known as BBC PRIMETIME beginning 1 May, which would feature airings of dramas and factual programmes from its library.
+The agreement also includes streaming content on SABC+.

 Music

 The channel also focuses on adult contemporary and urban music and has music specials from local and international artists.
 Shows like The Mic, Base 3 and Tapestry are aired on the channel.
 SABC 3 broadcasts Koze Kuse from SABC 1 from August 2019 to April 2021.